nsho/bulk-schedule-fb-page/README.md

 #User Customization Steps

+1) Modify path to trafficking spreadsheet where post information is stored (line 27).
+Spreadsheet should include four fields: schedule_date, message, image_path, image_type
+2) Hardcode path to the scheduled posts page of your facebook page, of which you must be an owner.
+(Line 24)
-User and password should be entered with arguments in command line.
+3) User and password should be entered with arguments in command line.
 Alternatively these can be hardcoded directly into the script.

-Modify path to trafficking spreadsheet where post information is stored.
-Spreadsheet should include four fields: schedule_date, message, image_path, image_type

-Hardcode path to the scheduled posts page of your facebook page, of which you must be an owner.

-Add folder path where images referenced in spreadsheet image are stored.
-(Line  and the link of facebook groups

 * Run the script
 ```
-$ (venv) python fbposter.py
+$ (venv) python FBautopost.py -u 'login email' -p 'password'
 ```

 ###to do: